MetaCoq/metacoq/DOC.md

 That's why we can't use relative links and have to use absolute ones.
 E.g. [INSTALL.md](https://github.com/MetaCoq/metacoq/tree/coq-8.11/INSTALL.md) and not [INSTALL.md](INSTALL.md).

-Thus, when switching to a new default branch, we have to search and replace by the old branch by the new one.
+Thus, when switching to a new default branch, we have to search and replace the old branch with the new one.